 - fresh cilantro for garnishing

-Once Edam cheese has almost completely melted, add havarti cheese and some roasted bell peppers.
+- Once Edam cheese has almost completely melted, add havarti cheese and some roasted bell peppers (chopped first).
 Reserve a few pieces of bell peppers for garnishing.
 Continue to stir until cheese melts.

 - Once you’ve achieved the desired consistency, transfer to a serving dish.
 Top with some Christmas colors – roasted red and green bell peppers plus fresh cilantro.

 Low Carb Sweeteners | Keto Sweetener Conversion Chart

 Array ( [serving_size] => 0.25 [calories] => 162 [carbohydrates] => 1 [protein] => 6 [fat] => 14 [saturated_fat] => 8 [cholesterol] => 49 [sodium] => 263 [potassium] => 80 [vitamin_a] => 680 [vitamin_c] => 10.5 [calcium] => 209 [iron] => 0.1 [serving_unit] => cup )

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.

 © LowCarbYum.com - Unauthorized use of this material without written permission is strictly prohibited unless for personal offline purposes.
 Single photos may be used, provided that full credit is given to LowCarbYum.com along with a link back to the original content.

 First published on December 4, 2017.
 Updated on May 20, 2021, with new images and additional recipe information.